erdemkaratash/FileEncryptor/README.md

 # !!!
-Use at your own risk !!!
+USE AT YOUR OWN RISK !!!
-Please see Limitations and Concerns for more information.
+PLEASE READ BELOW CAREFULLY FOR MORE INFORMATION FolderEncryptor-NoFileNameEncryption.py is less risky but provides less privacy.

 # Folder/File Encryption and Decryption Tool